twekkel/gpxding/README.md

 #### Prerequisites

-Libxml2 is a required package for gpxding and installing it depends on the OS installed, e.g.
+Libxml2 is a required package for gpxding and installation depends on the OS, e.g.

 ```
 sudo apt install libxml2-dev